Updated: Sep 24

-As a naturopath the specialises in adrenal fatigue, I would say these are the five best ways to help reverse the problem.
+As a naturopath the specializes in adrenal fatigue, I would say these are the five best ways to help reverse the problem.
 1) CUT STRESS Stress is the cause so relaxation is the remedy.
 You have to put yourself into a healthy environment.
-Here are some examples of how you can do this: get out of the abusive relationships, get a new job, report your mean supervisor, say no to feeling obliged, quit taking on more than you can do, write lists, get a coach/counsellor/healer and call on your support people to help you take these steps.
+Here are some examples of how you can do this: get out of the abusive relationships, get a new job, report your mean supervisor, say no to feeling obliged, quit taking on more than you can do, write lists, get a coach/counselor/healer and call on your support people to help you take these steps.

 2. PUT YOU FIRST Stop putting everyone and everything before you.
 You are the most valuable thing on this planet and you have to know this.
 If you don't look after you, no one else will.
 Remember what the air hostess says: put your on your own oxygen mask before helping others.

 3. MEDITATE AND BREATH

 Yoga, meditation, spending time in nature, and taking 3 deep breaths when stressed are 4 of the most stress-relieving things you can do!